 • H&R Block Tax Software, Premium Federal and State 2017

 I can’t even decide what to make fun of first.
 H&R Block?
 I mean who doesn’t want tax software for their birthday?
 Or maybe the almonds.
-Nothing would make me happier on my birthday than getting a giant bag of almonds (???)
+Nothing would make me happier on my birthday than getting a giant bag of almonds (???).
 Also, did you notice the smart phone request?
 He doesn’t have one.
 He uses a flip phone, and by uses I mean he absolutely NEVER uses it, nor does he have it anywhere near his person.
 Ever.
 (None of us are bitter about this.)

 Also, here’s the best part: I just read Eric this list and the first thing he said was, “That’s your dad’s list from last year I’m pretty sure.”
 No, Eric.
 No it isn’t.
 It’s just basically the same as last years.
 Oh Dad.
 I love you.

 Honestly, I was not very excited about trying these cookies.
 (Dried cherries?
 Come on.
 Give me the goods.)
-My sister-in-law Reesy has been going on about them for ages, “they’re the best cookie ever” “You won’t believe how good they are” etc etc. Well I’ve heard it all before Reesy, but dried tart cherries MESSING UP a beautiful chocolate-and-oatmeal cookie sounds like a huge disappointment.
+My sister-in-law Reesy has been going on about them for ages, “They’re the best cookie ever” “You won’t believe how good they are” etc., etc. Well, I’ve heard it all before Reesy, but dried tart cherries MESSING UP a beautiful chocolate-and-oatmeal cookie sounds like a huge disappointment.

 I am also a recent convert to nuts in cookies.
 I’m freaking 30 years old now, yet the childhood aversion to nuts in cookies is STILL holding strong, even though I love nuts in most situations.
 It was these Texas Cowboy Cookies (which also feature pecans.
 You gotta try these, it’s a top recipe on my site.
 They have a ton of mix-ins, just like today’s recipe, and also just like today’s recipe, I didn’t trust them at first.) and also these Levain Bakery Chocolate Chip Cookies from A Bountiful Kitchen that convinced me to repent of my no-nut ways.
 (Brownies, however, should NOT have nuts.
 In ANY situation.
 I’m sorry, it’s just the truth.
 If you are family members with a nuts-in-brownies lover, go halfsies like for these Nana’s Famous Fudge Brownies.)

-Dark Chocolate Cherry Oatmeal Cookies from The Food Charlatan
+a handholding Dark Chocolate Cherry Oatmeal Cookies.

 Well guys, I went through the full repentance process on these cookies.
 And now I’m going to knock on your door and tell you all about them.
 They are AMAZING.
 So soft and chewy, so tender, with just the right amount of cherry flavor and chocolate to balance it out.
 I could not stop eating them.